SabrinaPL/photo-assistant/README.md

 [CSS filter MDN documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/filter)

 ### Draw images on a canvas element

+TO DO: ADD MORE INFO ABOUT THE HTML CANVAS ELEMENT

 Draw an image that has been filtered to a canvas element using PhotoAssistant by invoking the `drawPhotosToCanvas(appendCanvasTo, canvasId)` method.